Global Variables¶

 ...

-You may want to have a common file with global variable re-used across different tests.
-In this case you need to include the Common.js in the root of the User.js (it is not recommended to do include from within the Test() function).
+You may want to have a common file with global variables reused across different tests.
+In this case, you need to include Common.js

 // Global variable lazy declaration: